ImtiazVision/imtiazvision/README.md

 > Failure is a new chance to start over with fresh thoughts and views.

+> A negative attitude is analogous to a flat tire.
+You're not going to go very far until you modify it.

 > Perspective is important since it determines our fate.

 > Once we have accomplished what we set out to do, we should turn our attention to self-improvement, namely mental wellness and inner tranquility.